TheWerbinator/promptforge/docs/DECISIONS.md

 Multi-provider with one client.
 Cost tracking, retries, function-calling normalization out of the box.
 Switching from gpt-4o-mini to claude-haiku-4-5 is a string change, not a refactor.
 Used widely in AI infra (LangServe, hosted gateways).

-## Why refresh tokens despite this project's scope?
+## Why refresh tokens at this scope?

 OWASP best practice for session management.
 Demonstrates rotation + chain revocation thinking — when a rotated refresh token is replayed, the entire chain is revoked.
-This is the design rationale: most small apps skip refresh entirely, then can't answer "how do you handle session compromise?"
+Most small apps skip refresh entirely and then have no answer for "how do you handle session compromise?"

 ## Why Postgres LISTEN/NOTIFY for SSE fanout?